bazelbuild/rules_apple/MAINTENANCE.md

 - Update the `apple/repositories.bzl` and `MODULE.bazel` files in `rules_apple` with the new
   `apple_support` and `rules_swift` releases.
 - Repeat the steps above to create a release on `rules_apple`.
+- Update the `url` and `sha256` values in the [ios-app tutorial](https://github.com/bazelbuild/rules_apple/blob/master/doc/tutorials/ios-app.md#update-the-workspace-file) to match the latest release.

 ### Notes